Transfers and Terminal Layout at Addis Ababa Airport

 Addis Ababa

 Addis Ababa Airport has two terminals.
-The buildings are clean, uncluttered and quite modern.
+The buildings are clean, well-organised and quite modern.

-• Terminal 2 - the larger and more modern building is used by all international airlines and fully meets the standards of a conventional airport
+• Terminal 2– a larger, modern building used by all international flights, which fully meets the standards of a typical airport

-Both terminals are close to each other, but transfer is only possible via the outdoor public area and only on foot (about 300 meters).
+Both terminals are right next to each other, but you can only move between them via the outdoor public area and on foot (approx. 300 metres).

 International <-> International

-All international transfers take place within Terminal 2 only.
+All international transfers take place exclusively in Terminal 2.
 You do not need to move to any other building.

-Once through, you will be in the departure gate area.
+Once you’ve passed through, you’ll find yourself in the departure gates area.

-On average, the net time between planes is about 25 to 45 minutes.
+On average, the actual transfer time between flights is around25 to 45 minutes.

-• Baggage on transfer - will be automatically transferred if you have both flights on the same booking
+• Luggage during a connecting flight– will be automatically transferred if both flights are on the same booking

-If you did not receive your boarding pass for the connecting flight at the point of departure, pick it up before going through security at the counter Customer Service Desk.
+If you did not receive your boarding pass for your connecting flight at the departure airport, please collect it from the counter before going through security Customer Service Desk.

 International -> Domestic

-After that, collect your luggage and exit to the public area.
+After that, collect your luggage and proceed to the public area.

-At the end of the international arrivals hall there is a special counter to check in your baggage for your domestic flight.
+At the end of the international arrivals hall, there is a dedicated counter for checking in luggage for domestic flights.

-Then walk out in front of the terminal and follow the signs to walk about 300 meters to the domestic terminal.
+Then go outside the terminal and follow the signs on foot for approximately 300 metres to the domestic terminal.

-• Transfer baggage - you must collect and re-check in
+• Luggage when transferring– you must collect it and check it in again

-If you are flying with Ethiopian Airlines and have a layover in Addis Ababa between 8 and 24 hours, you are always entitled to a free transit hotel.
+If you’re flying with Ethiopian Airlines and have a stopover in Addis Ababa lasting between 8 and 24 hours, you’re always entitled to a free transit hotel.

-You do not need to make any arrangements or book in advance.
-You'll receive a hotel voucher before your flight and just follow the signs to your hotel when you connect in Addis Ababa.
+You don’t need to make any arrangements or book in advance.
+You’ll receive a hotel voucher before departure, and when you transfer in Addis Ababa, simply follow the signs to the hotel.

-In this case, no visa is needed either.
+In this case, you do not need a visa either.

-We describe the detailed procedure, how the hotels look like and where they are located in the Ethiopian Airlines information.
+We describe the detailed procedure, what the hotels are like and where they are located in the information about Ethiopian Airlines.

 Security checks before departure

-If you are entering the airport building from the outside, you will face at least two security checks.
+If you are entering the airport building from outside, you will have to go through at least two security checks.

 The first takes place right at the entrance to the building and is very thorough.
-Only passengers can enter the terminal, so your ticket or boarding pass is also checked.
+Only passengers are allowed into the terminal, so your flight ticket or boarding pass will also be checked.

-After this security check, you take the escalator to the main departure hall with check-in desks.
+After this security check, you’ll take the escalators up to the main departures hall with the check-in desks.

-This is followed by passport control and standard airport security checks before entering the transit area.
+This is followed by passport control and a standard airport security check before entering the transit area.

-If you are departing from gates A14-A19, there is another security check.
-Flights departing from these gates are mostly to countries that require airlines to take enhanced security measures when travelling from Ethiopia, typically Europe, USA, Canada and Israel.
+If you are departing from gates A14–A19, you will undergo a further security check.
+Flights from these departure gates are mostly to countries that require airlines to implement enhanced security measures when travelling from Ethiopia – typically to Europe, the USA, Canada and Israel.

 This article may contain affiliate links from which our editorial team may earn commissions if you click on the link.
 See our Advertising Policy page.